 Raise Attainment in Science & STEM

-KS2 Working Scientifically - New National Primary Curriculum
+Liverpool EXPO: Working Scientifically in Primary Curriculum

 The CSI effect proving to be popular with Primary Schools

-Our KS2 Forensic Science Workshops support working scientifically in Science in the new Primary National Curriculum - helping to develop pupils’ awareness of scientific enquiry through Forensic Science and the applications, techniques and authentic processes used within a Crime Scene Investigation by using CSI hands-on activities.
+Our KS2 Forensic Science Workshop supports working scientifically in Science in the new Primary National Curriculum - helping to develop pupils’ awareness of scientific enquiry through Forensic Science and the applications, techniques and authentic processes used within a Crime Scene Investigation by using CSI hands-on activities.
 Introducing elements of the Criminal Justice System at an age when it really matters, in addition to assisting in your pupils transitional development into Secondary School.

 St Mary’s Catholic Primary School, Grimsby